 DISCUSSION

 The main cause of AMI is acute or secondary occlusion of the coronary artery.
-Early, effective and continuous opening of infarct-related blood vessels and restoration of effective blood perfusion can reduce the area of necrotic myocardium and reduce mortality[9].
+Early, effective, and continuous opening of infarct-related blood vessels and restoration of effective blood perfusion can reduce the area of necrotic myocardium and reduce mortality[9].
 Reperfusion of the myocardium by primary PCI is currently the preferred treatment for AMI.
 However, with the increasing use of primary PCI, some patients have no reflow or slow blood flow in infarct-related blood vessels after emergency stent implantation[10,11].
 No reflow or slow blood flow refers to the phenomenon of no blood flow or slow blood flow after infarction-related coronary artery treatment by stent or balloon, resulting in no perfusion or hypoperfusion of myocardial tissue.

 The exact mechanism of no reflow or slow blood flow is not fully understood at present.
 It is not the result of simple mechanical microcirculation embolism, but the comprehensive consequences caused by the interaction of various pathophysiological mechanisms.
-The main mechanisms are currently considered to include: myocardial ischemic injury, myocardial reperfusion injury, distal coronary artery embolization and microcirculatory injury.
+The main mechanisms are currently considered to include: Myocardial ischemic injury, myocardial reperfusion injury, distal coronary artery embolization, and microcirculatory injury.
 Myocardial ischemia can cause damage to vascular endothelial cells and trigger a cascade of cytokines.
-Ischemia causes damage to the vascular endothelium, adhesion of neutrophils and platelets, and causes stenosis or occlusion of the lumen, further aggravating microcirculatory disorders.
+Ischemia causes damage to the vascular endothelium, adhesion of neutrophils and platelets, and stenosis or occlusion of the lumen, further aggravating microcirculatory disorders.
 During myocardial reperfusion, a series of changes have occurred, such as calcium overload, increased oxygen free radical production, inflammatory cell infiltration, and activation of apoptotic signaling pathways; these changes aggravate ischemia and form a vicious circle.
 In patients with AMI undergoing direct PCI, due to balloon pre-expansion or stent implantation, unstable intracoronary plaque rupture or microparticles (such as microthrombus of platelets) decrease, leading to vascular obstruction in the distal coronary artery.
 When the number of particles is < 25 or the diameter of the particles is < 200 μm, it generally does not cause microvascular obstruction.
 When the number of particles is 25-200 or the particle diameter is > 200 μm, it can cause severe microvascular obstruction.
 At the same time, thromboxane or angiotensin released by the plaque substance may further lead to microcirculatory disorders[12-15].

 Different patients have different mechanisms at different pathological stages.
-Patients with myocardial no reflow after emergency PCI have individual differences, which may be related to genetic susceptibility, and smoking, hypertension, hyperlipidemia and diabetes may also be unfavorable factors for the no-reflow phenomenon[16,17].
+Patients with myocardial no reflow after emergency PCI have individual differences, which may be related to genetic susceptibility, and smoking, hypertension, hyperlipidemia, and diabetes may also be unfavorable factors for the no-reflow phenomenon[16,17].
 The same patient may have multiple different mechanisms at the same time.
 TIMI blood flow grading is commonly used in clinical evaluation.
 Coronary artery angiography TIMI blood flow Level 0 is no reflow, while Levels 1 and 2 are slow blood flow.
 A large number of clinical studies have found that the incidence of no reflow or slow blood flow in primary PCI is estimated to be 20%-30% with TIMI blood flow grading[18].
-The rate of no reflow or slow blood flow estimated by microperfusion such as myocardial contrast echo is as high as 34%-39%[19,20], which can cause an increase in myocardial infarct size, continuous reduction of ventricular function, and further increase mortality[21-23].
+The rate of no reflow or slow blood flow estimated by microperfusion such as myocardial contrast echo is as high as 34%-39%[19,20], which can cause an increase in myocardial infarct size, continuous reduction of ventricular function, and further increased mortality[21-23].
 The incidence is higher in patients with high thromboembolic lesions[24,25].